 Here is Gina Lake channeling Jesus from her book Jesus Speaking: On Being in the World, explaining that there are two kinds of happiness and how to experience true and lasting happiness.
 Find out what happiness is really all about.
-A transcript of this video message can be read below by scrolling down the page:
+A transcript of this video message can be read below.

 I’ve spoken about happiness quite often, but it is an important enough topic to dedicate a message to.
 Of course, everyone knows what happiness is.
 You know what it feels like to be happy.
 However, I’d like to suggest that there are two kinds of happiness: the kind you are most familiar with and a more subtle, ever-present kind of happiness that comes from the simple joy of being alive.
 Not everyone is aware of this second kind of happiness, but since it is ever-present and always available, it seems important to get to know it, in this world where sorrow and suffering are so prevalent.

 Little needs to be said about the kind of happiness that everyone is familiar with, but I need to point out a few things to compare and contrast it with the more subtle happiness of being alive.
 The thing that is most un-happy about the happiness that you are familiar with is that it isn’t always present.
 It comes and goes, often rather quickly.
 Furthermore, being happy in that way isn’t particularly in your control.

 The reason it isn’t in your control is that getting your desires met isn’t in your control—have you noticed?
 This connection between desires and unhappiness, or suffering, is usually not acknowledged.
 People are convinced that the way to happiness is getting what you want, without noticing all the suffering their desires cause along the way.